 Will you use a burp cloth instead of a bib for newborns?

-Do you own a washing machine or is a laundromat nearby?
+Do you own a washing machine, or is there a laundromat nearby?

-If you’re an average family you’re likely to need anywhere between 10-20 baby bibs to ensure you always have some on hand while the others are in the wash.
+If you’re an average family, you’re likely to need 10-20 baby bibs to ensure you always have some on hand while the others are in the wash.

 How do you store all those bibs?
 Chari at Fresh Mom Life has simple and easy ways to organize baby bibs here.